Richard Golian

 Does AI understand what it generates?

-Will AI ever truly understand like humans do?
+Will AI ever truly understand the way humans do?

 Is AI just a sophisticated calculator?